Lead Generation: Importance, Best Practices, & Examples for Sales and Marketing

 1. Content marketing

-Content marketing is a broad approach; it really encapsulates many different channels and tactics.
+Content marketing is a broad approach that encapsulates many different channels and tactics.
 For instance, all of the below are considered part of the content marketing world:

 • Ebooks